Are you a Quiet Speculation member?

 For pricing of packs, a rough average of the bots price listing in the MTGO classifieds will give a close enough estimate.
 Right now, Scars packs are running about 3.5 tickets, while M11 packs are about 3.9 (Just over 10% more) To some, their intuition would say, “It’s cheaper to draft Scars, so I should do that...Right?”
 No. You’re simply playing for more valuable prizes by drafting M11!
 If you’re trying to draft for a profit, playing at a higher stakes is an obvious way to maximize your time.
 If you convert to a ticket metric, winning 8 packs of scars is approximately 28 tickets, while 8 packs of M11 is 31.2 tickets.
 Another key element to this, is you pay the same “rake” or entry fee to WotC of 2 tickets, regardless of which product is opened.
 In essence you’re paying a higher percentage “fee” to Wizards to draft Scars rather than M11.
 If your goal is to keep drafting for free, this is the biggest issue.
 To keep the free-rolls rolling, you’ll have to sell packs (or rares) to re-up tickets, and selling an M11 pack will net you more tickets.
 To get down to brass tacks(Yes, awkwardly rhymes with packs): If you sell 3 Scars packs in this way, you would have had over 1 additional ticket, if you had been selling M11 packs.
 Depending on how much you play, this can stack up to a significant difference.
 There’s still over a month left until Mirrodin Besieged comes out on MTGO, so plenty of time to take advantage of this.

 While the pricing of the packs was severely affected by Gold Queues, the additional reason M11 packs are more expensive is because the cards contained are likely to be more valuable.
 This is both because of the cycle of Titans, and also because the M11 format was so short with a portion of formats life not running during Sealed season.
 Using buy prices from MTGOtraders.com, the average value of an M11 mythic is 2 tickets more than an SOM mythic.
 (5.89 vs 3.84, approximately 50% more) The rares are worth approximately the same on average.
 (0.20) Since all of you are savvy traders/card-slingers, you likely will be able to leverage that value into more than what bots will pay, rather than selling your cards for bot buy prices, but these are worst case scenario numbers.
 Given that mythics appear in about 1 out of every 8 packs, you can expect about 0.25 tickets more in value out of each pack of M11, than you would in Scars.
-This is omitting that there are a few staple Core Set commons and uncommons that have value, like Lightning Bolt, Flashfreeze, Acidic Slime and Angel of Condemnation.
+This is omitting that there are a few staple Core Set commons and uncommons that have value, like Lightning Bolt, Flashfreeze, Acidic Slime and Condemn.
 Also, the slim chance of a rare or mythic foil card means that it's possible to end up with more rares, which would slightly separate the value between the two packs even further.
 Some people draft to bolster their collection, for constructed purposes.
 If you’re one of those types, then you should be drafting which ever set gets you the cards you need, but most of the time you’re better off just buying singles.
 Selling cards for tickets, to keep drafting with packs, or trading them directly for more packs after a string of run-bads is also an option and these more valuable mythics come into play.
 Fun Fact: After 3 drafts (9 packs opened) you’re passed the statistical average of hitting a mythic.
 Every 3 drafts, the cards you pick alone should be on average worth two tickets more.

 I base most of my presumptions and information on my experience with 8-4 queues, but the same theory would apply to both 4-3-2-2 and Swiss.
 I’m not the crazy hound that will say, you should only be playing 8-4.
 Especially with M11, the queues you want are not always firing, so I’ve been keeping a few Scars packs on hand too, in case I get bored.
 But also keep in mind that if you have been struggling staying even with the 8-4 SOM queues, going to a Swiss queue for a short while will both boost your confidence, give you more practice and hopefully get you back on track to free-rolling.
 However, if you are going to draft 4-3-2-2 (which I don’t recommend), you should be drafting ZZW, to have a chance to hit fetchlands, or the lottery ticket of Jace in pack 3.
 This is a pure lottery ticket gamble on the cards inside, while trying to snag a few packs in the process.
 Basically, a 4-3-2-2 can be looked at like this: gaming for 2 packs round 1, and then 1 pack each for round 2 and 3, with the chance of being eliminated in any round.
 In a Swiss queue, you game for a pack every round, for 3 rounds, win or lose.